-The focus for the Group will be on guiding the business through the remaining impacts of the COVID-19 pandemic and building on the resumption of growth now underway across the Group.
-The Group will also continue development of its MEG business and commercialisation of its Somfit product with interested international partners.
+The focus for the Group will be on underpinning the resumption of growth now underway across the Group and maximising future growth opportunities.
+The Group will also continue development of its MEG business and commercialisation of its Somfit product with interested local and international partners.

-Compumedics expects the identified Key Growth Opportunities to deliver an increase in revenues and earnings in FY23, subject to the ongoing effects of the COVID-19 pandemic on the Company.

-With the pandemic abating the Company resumes guidance CMP forecast FY23F revenues, excluding MEG, to be in excess of \$40m and for EBITDA to be in excess of \$4m.
+Compumedics expects the identified Key Growth Opportunities to deliver an increase in revenues and earnings in FY24 and provides guidance of forecast FY24 revenues, excluding MEG, to be in excess of \$44m and for EBITDA to be in excess of \$5m.